Signs It's Time to Fix the Gap in Your Teeth

 Other reasons to consider fixing your teeth gap include:

-If you’re ready to fix the gap in your teeth, we have several options at Greenwich Dentistry, including veneers and Invisalign®
+If you’re ready to fix the gap in your teeth, we have several options at Greenwich Dentistry, including veneers and Invisalign®.

 Veneers are thin porcelain shells placed on the fronts of teeth to hide imperfections, including gaps.
 Invisalign is an orthodontic treatment that relies on a series of clear aligners to move your teeth gradually into proper position.